carasiov/active_learning/.devcontainer/README.md

 - Creates a Docker container with CUDA 12.1 (compatible with cluster's CUDA 12.4)
 - Installs Python 3.11
 - Installs Poetry and all project dependencies
+- Forces Poetry to create the virtualenv inside the workspace (`.venv/`)
 - Passes through GPU access
 - Configures VS Code with Python and Jupyter extensions